 In 1996, shortly after a mass shooting in which 35 people died and 23 were wounded, the conservative Australian government introduced a series of stringent new gun laws.
-Since then, there have been no mass killings in Australia, gun deaths have gone down, and both homicides and suicides have dropped.
+Since then, there has been only one mass shooting in Australia, gun deaths have gone down, and the homicide rate has dropped, even though there are almost as many privately owned firearms as before the ban.
 Many politicians who support stronger gun control, including Hillary Clinton and Barack Obama, have pointed to the Australian example as one the United States might follow.
 Others have cited the country as an example of what America should not do.
 Here’s what Peter, an Australian who grew up with guns and continues to collect them, thinks about his country’s approach.
 (Peter has asked to be identified only by his first name out of fear that his collection could make him a target for weapons thieves.)

 I love firearms.
 I collect them and I enjoy shooting them.
 I probably have 30 pistols and 20 rifles or shotgun combinations.
 My family has always had lots and lots of firearms.
 My father was a shooter and we had a property when I was growing up, so from the age of 12 I had a rifle.
 Target shooting was offered as a school sport and I used to carry my .308 rifle to the rifle range unsupervised with my friends on Saturday for practice and competition.

 Then, after the 1996 massacre, I probably had to hand in six to eight semiautomatic rifles and shotguns to the police.
 We got fair value for them, but I wasn’t thrilled to be doing it because I thought “Well gee, what have I done wrong?”
 Would anything untoward ever have happened with the firearms I owned?
 No.